NBA Rumors: Golden State Warriors Targeting Kelly Oubre Jr., Who Has An Interesting History With The Team

-The Golden State Warriors are reportedly moving quickly to replace the hole Klay Thompson’s season-ending injury left in the roster, with reports that the team is looking to land Kelly Oubre Jr. in a deal with the Oklahoma City Thunder.
+The Golden State Warriors are reportedly moving quickly to replace the hole Klay Thompson’s season-ending injury left in the roster, with rumors suggesting that the team is looking to land Kelly Oubre Jr. in a deal with the Oklahoma City Thunder.

-If the deal shakes out, it could make for some awkward moments in the locker room given the forward’s spotty history with some Warriors players.
+If the trade shakes out, it could make for some awkward moments in the locker room, given the forward’s spotty history with some Warriors players.

 The San Francisco Chronicle reported that the Warriors have been in “serious discussions” with the Thunder to land the small forward.
-The report noted that Golden State has a $17.2 million trade exception that expires on Monday, giving the team the ability to absorb his $15.6 million contract for the upcoming season if they can hammer out a trade in time.
+The outlet wrote that Golden State has a $17.2 million trade exception that expires on Monday, giving the team the ability to absorb his $15.6 million contract for the upcoming season if they can hammer out a deal in time.

 “It’s unclear whether Golden State would need to attach compensation to acquire Oubre, but, if it is able to get him, Oubre could slide into the starting shooting guard spot while Klay Thompson misses this season with a torn right Achilles tendon,” the report noted.